Religious violence: Sikhism

+Indigenous religions

+Within Prehistoric societies, war ceremonies were one of the main parts of indigenous religions such as some Native American religions.

 Conflicts and wars

 Some authors have stated that "religious" conflicts are not exclusively based on religious beliefs but should instead be seen as clashes of communities, identities, and interests that are secular-religious or at least very secular.

 Some have asserted that attacks are carried out by those with very strong religious convictions such as terrorists in the context of a global religious war.
 Robert Pape, a political scientist who specializes in suicide terrorism argues that much of the modern Muslim suicide terrorism is secularly based.
 Although the causes of terrorism are complex, it may be safe to assume that terrorists are partially reassured by their religious views that their god is on their side and that it will reward them in Heaven for punishing unbelievers.

 These conflicts are among the most difficult to resolve, particularly when both sides believe that God is on their side and that He has endorsed the moral righteousness of their claims.
 One of the most infamous quotes which is associated with religious fanaticism was uttered in 1209 during the siege of Béziers, a Crusader asked the Papal Legate Arnaud Amalric how to tell Catholics from Cathars when the city was taken, to which Amalric replied:

 "Caedite eos.
 Novit enim Dominus qui sunt eius", or "Kill them all; God will recognize his."